Leo3418/HBWHelper/README.md

 instructions and contribution guidelines, in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## License
-HBW Helper is free software licensed under version 3 of the GNU General Public License (GNU GPLv3).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-By using, modifying, and/or redistributing this software, you agree to the terms in GNU GPLv3.
-You can read the full text of the license in [`LICENSE.txt`](LICENSE.txt).
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See [`LICENSE.txt`](LICENSE.txt) for more details.

 ## Obtaining Source Code of This Mod
 You can download source code of this mod as how you would when you download